smbowler/catstagram/javascript/README.md

 5. All of the Above

 Yes, we have already built the **structure and content** of the website, the HTML, and we have **styled** it using CSS.
-Next, in order to make the site have functionality, from the list above what language are we going to use?
+Next, we need to make the site have functionality.
+From the list above what language do you feel we are we going to use?

 #### TODO #20: Add an onClick function to the FIRST Button